VishalPachpor/Stratefi_FE/components/asset-optimization/README.md

 - The codebase is now modular and ready for real data.
 - You only need to swap out the mock data and research logic for real API/AI calls.
 - All UI and state management is already in place for a seamless integration.
+- The View Details functionality provides seamless navigation to the Stratefi app with proper context preservation.

 ---